truthinthorns/Class_Registration/README.md

 # Class_Registration

 This is a project that I rewrote in Python.
-It was originally written in C++ as an end-of-semester project in one of my old classes.
-It simply creates a student object that can be enrolled/withdrawn from classes, and can have grades, etc. It is a basic representation of what a teacher may see for students.
+It was originally written in C++ as an end-of-semester project in one of my classes.
+This is something that a teacher may use for their class.
+The user can enroll/withdraw students, enter grades for them, view seating chart, show students in the class, etc. The student's ID must match the pattern used for the college I was enrolled in at the time of first coding this project.
+Axxxxxxxx or axxxxxxxx where x=(0-9)